-1 result in excessive and unduly burdensome manual billing accommodations and 2 practices.
-3 Q. PLEASE DISCUSS THE PROBLEMS THAT DUKE ENERGY OHIO AND 4 THE OTHER OHIO EDU'S WILL EXPERIENCE IN TRYING TO 5 IMPLEMENT MR. HIGGINS' PROPOSAL.
-6 A. First, Mr. Higgins' proposal will required substantial manual intervention in the 7 monthly EDU billing process by EDU employees.
-Second, the aggregation 8 process will require additional Company labor.
-Third, the EDUs are concerned 9 about problems associated with applying partial payments, especially for those 10 customers that purchase generation from a CRES.
+Q. PLEASE DISCUSS THE PROBLEMS THAT DUKE ENERGY OHIO AND THE OTHER OHIO EDU'S WILL EXPERIENCE IN TRYING TO IMPLEMENT MR. HIGGINS' PROPOSAL.

+A. First, Mr. Higgins' proposal will required substantial manual intervention in the monthly EDU billing process by EDU employees.
+Second, the aggregation process will require additional Company labor.
+Third, the EDUs are concerned about problems associated with applying partial payments, especially for those customers that purchase generation from a CRES.

 11 Q. HOW DOES MR. HIGGINS' PROPOSAL SHIFT COSTS TO OTHER 12 CUSTOMERS?

-12 13 A. CUSTOMERS?
-The two-step USF rate is billed and charged to each account regardless of whether A. 13 A. The two-step USF rate is billed and charged to each account regardless of whether 13 14 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission 131415 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
-However, Mr. Higgins' proposal 13 14 15 16 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
+A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
 However, Mr. Higgins' proposal would, implicitly, shift costs to other customers.
-That is why he is making the 13 14 15 16 17 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
-However, Mr. Higgins' proposal would, implicitly, shift costs to other customers.
 That is why he is making the proposal.
-13 14 15 16 17 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
-However, Mr. Higgins' proposal would, implicitly, shift costs to other customers.
-That is why he is making the proposal.
-If the annual USF revenue requirement is known, and if Kroger pays less 13 14 15 16 17 18 A. The two-step USF rate is billed and charged to each account regardless of whether the account is classified as residential, commercial, industrial, transmission voltage, primary voltage, or secondary voltage.
-However, Mr. Higgins' proposal would, implicitly, shift costs to other customers.
-That is why he is making the proposal.
-If the annual USF revenue requirement is known, and if Kroger pays less than they would under the current billing methodology, other customers will pay necessarily shift costs to those customers paying the first block (e.g. residential

-1 customers and small business customers).
-Thus, other customers will subsidize
+18 If the annual USF revenue requirement is known, and if Kroger pays less 19 than they would under the current billing methodology, other customers will pay 20 more.
+Specifically, as more customers take advantage of the ability to aggregate 21 their accounts such that more are being billed under the second rate block, it will 22 require additional costs to be recovered from the first rate block.
+This will 23 necessarily shift costs to those customers paying the first block (e.g. residential customers and small business customers).
+Thus, other customers will subsidize Kroger's savings.
+The math is simple.

-- 2 Kroger's savings.
-The math is simple. - 3 Q. PLEASE DISCUSS SOME OF THE PRACTICAL PROBLEMS THAT - 4 DUKE ENERGY OHIO AND THE OTHER OHIO EDU'S WOULD - 5 EXPERIENCE IN TRYING TO IMPLEMENT MR. HIGGINS' - 6 PROPOSAL. - 7 A. First, Mr. Higgins' proposal would require substantial manual intervention in the - 8 monthly EDU billing process by EDU employees.
-Second, the aggregation - 9 process would require additional Company labor.
-Third, the proposal creates - problems associated with applying partial payments, especially for those - customers that purchase generation from a CRES. - 12 Q. WHY WOULD MANUAL INTERVENTION IN THE BILLING PROCESS - 13 BE REQUIRED?
+3 Q. PLEASE DISCUSS SOME OF THE PRACTICAL PROBLEMS THAT 4 DUKE ENERGY OHIO AND THE OTHER OHIO EDU'S WOULD 5 EXPERIENCE IN TRYING TO IMPLEMENT MR. HIGGINS' 6 PROPOSAL.

+A. First, Mr. Higgins' proposal would require substantial manual intervention in the monthly EDU billing process by EDU employees.
+Second, the aggregation process would require additional Company labor.
+Third, the proposal creates problems associated with applying partial payments, especially for those customers that purchase generation from a CRES.

+12 Q. WHY WOULD MANUAL INTERVENTION IN THE BILLING PROCESS 13 BE REQUIRED?

-- A. Duke Energy Ohio and the other EDUs have spent many millions of dollars over - the years to develop computer systems that process the millions of bills that are - sent out each year.
-Duke Energy's Ohio's retail rates are charged on an account - basis, and not on an "aggregated account" basis.
-It is my understanding that the - other Ohio EDUs charge on an account basis also.
-The Company's billing system - does much more than calculate and send out bills.
-It also performs accounting - functions, tracks revenue, and reports on the revenue.
-The system tracks payments - 21 for each account each month.
-It is my understanding that this is also the case for - 22 the other Ohio EDUs.
-The billing system is complex, but is necessary for an EDU - with hundreds of thousands or millions of retail customers.
+14 A. Duke Energy Ohio and the other EDUs have spent many millions of dollars over 15 the years to develop computer systems that process the millions of bills that are 16 sent out each year.
+Duke Energy's Ohio's retail rates are charged on an account 17 basis, and not on an "aggregated account" basis.
+It is my understanding that the 18 other Ohio EDUs charge on an account basis also.
+The Company's billing system 19 does much more than calculate and send out bills.
+It also performs accounting 20 functions, tracks revenue, and reports on the revenue.
+The system tracks payments 21 for each account each month.
+It is my understanding that this is also the case for 22 the other Ohio EDUs.
+The billing system is complex, but is necessary for an EDU 23 with hundreds of thousands or millions of retail customers.
 Ideally, each month the billing system will automatically handle the functions mentioned above with very little manual intervention by EDU employees.
-This is the most efficient and least cost way to run the business
+This is the most efficient and least cost way to run the business.